approov/quickstart-xamarin-httpclient/SHAPES-EXAMPLE.md

 ## ADD THE APPROOV SDK ENABLED HTTP CLIENT

 The ApproovSDK makes use of a custom `HttpClient` implementation, `ApproovHttpClient` and it is available as a NuGet package in the default repository `nuget.org`.
 Since the `ApproovHttpClient` uses platform specific code you will need to add the NuGet packages to the `ShapesApp.Android` and `ShapesApp.iOS` projects instead of the generic `ShapesApp` project.
 Select `Project` and `Manage NuGet Packages...` then select `Browse` and search for the `ApproovHttpClient` package.
+At the time of writing this document, version `3.0.7` was the latest one available.

 ![Add ApproovSDK Package](readme-images/add-nuget-packages.png)

 ## ADD THE APPROOV SDK

-The Approov SDK is available as a NuGet package in the default `nuget.org` repository.
+The Approov SDK is available as a NuGet package in the default `nuget.org` repository and the version available at the time this document is produced is `3.0.0`.

 ![Add ApproovSDK Package](readme-images/add-nuget-packages.png)